Massivit

 Massivit 3D Printing Technologies Ltd. (Massivit3D) is an Israeli public company traded on the Tel Aviv Stock Exchange (TASE:MSVT) Its headquarters are in Lod.
 The company develops, constructs and sells Additive Manufacturing printers for production of large parts and develops printing materials for use in their printers.

 History

 Massivit 3D was founded in 2013 by Gershon Miller, Igor Yakubov and Moshe Uzan.

 In 1994, Miller established "Idanit" printing, acquired four years later by Scailex Corporation (formerly Scitex) for $60 million.

 In 1998 he was one of three founders of "Objet", which in 2012 merged with its competitor Stratasys (Nasdaq: SSYS), that had market value of $5.7 billion.
 In February 2021, By IPO it had raised $50 million.

 The CEO is Erez Zimerman and the chairman is Yaron Yechezkel.
+The CBO is Avi Cohen, whom was also working in both Objet and Stratasys for 16 years.